-Auto-injectors are kept in the First Aid/sick bay room cupboard, clearly marked.
+Auto-injectors at Kismet Park Primary School are kept in sick bay in a cupboard which is clearly marked.

 A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at sickbay, together with the student's adrenaline autoinjector.
 Adrenaline autoinjectors must be labelled with the student's name.